 We can perform a DEXA Scan bone density test in our Southfield office in order to identify signs of osteoporosis and other bone-related conditions.

-The bone scan is known as bone densitometry or dual-energy X-ray absorptiometry (DEXA).
+The test is known as bone densitometry or dual-energy X-ray absorptiometry (DEXA).
 This non-invasive imaging procedure uses a very small dose of radiation to create pictures of the inside of the body in order to measure bone loss.

 It is most often used to identify and diagnose osteoporosis, a condition that involves a gradual loss of bone, leading to a greater chance of fractures.
 It is more common in women, especially post-menopausal women, than it is in men.
 However, about 5 percent of men over the age of 50 have osteoporosis as well.